 To create the ultimate, useful, and intuitive data visual, there is a lot to know besides how to use your favourite data visualization tool.
-Data Visualization Best Practices must be applied to derive real business value from your visualizations.
+Whether you use Power BI or another tool, Data Visualization Best Practices must be applied to derive real business value from your visualizations.

 The entire raison d’être for data visualization is to make it easier and faster to understand and gain insight from large volumes of data and ultimately to make the best decisions for your business.
 If Data Visualization Best Practices are not followed, you run the risk of developing visualizations that may look nice, but aren’t very useful.
 On the other hand, by adhering to these best practices, you will be able to produce visualizations that are both visually impactful and effective.